cloud-native-compositions/compositions/README.md

 ### In Scope

-[TODO: PROJECTNAME] is intended to [TODO: Core functionality].
+Cloud Native Compositions is intended to [TODO: Core functionality].
 As such, the project will implement or has implemented:

 * [TODO: High-level Item 1]